Biden to deliver primetime address warning Americans rights are ‘under attack’

-(The Hill) – President Biden will deliver a primetime speech from Philadelphia on Thursday about protecting democracy during which he will warn that Americans’ rights and freedoms are “under attack,” according to a White House official.
+(The Hill) – President Biden will deliver a primetime speech from Philadelphia on Thursday about protecting democracy, warning that Americans’ rights and freedoms are “under attack,” according to a White House official.

 Biden’s speech outside Independence National Historical Park on Thursday evening will revive his 2020 campaign theme of fighting for the “soul of the nation,” according to the White House advisory, and is a sign of his message to voters coming into focus just two months out from the midterm elections.